FNakano/T-WatchExperiments/README.md

 ### Status

 `MyLvglWatch-20220602` enters guru meditation when attempting to send file to the watch.
 Same happens with FTP example running alone in T-Watch.
+(A solution to file upload/download was found and documented in 2022-10 version.
+Link: https://mylvglwatch.readthedocs.io/en/latest/index.html )

 ## Conclusions by now